Competitive Obedience

 Modern training methods for Obedience are based on rewards and enjoyment, not force or coercion.
 While points are not awarded for style or eagerness, a good competitive dog should be keen to work, full of confidence, quick and responsive, and obviously having fun.

-When: Tuesday evenings
+When: Tuesday evenings and weekends

 Enrolment: Required.
-Dogs that have not completed the FDS course will need to pass an assessment first.
+Dogs are required to complete the Canine Companion Classes and need to pass the assessment first.
 Dogs need to have good basic cues and focus in class, and can stand with all fours on a platform/plank on cue.
-Please contact us for more information.